Where to Go Next Day: Multi-scale Spatial-Temporal Decoupled Model for Mid-term Human Mobility Prediction: Experiments

 \subsection{Hyperparameter Analysis}

-To examine the MSTDP's sensitivity to hyperparameters, we vary two hyperparameters to observe performance fluctuation. $\lambda$ adjusts the weight of the temporal loss, impacting the optimization process.
-We test $\lambda$ at values of 0.01, 0.1, 1, 10, and 100.
-Additionally, we also evaluate the head number (HN) of the attention in the Transformer encoder, considering values of 2, 4, and 8.
+To examine MSTDP's sensitivity to hyperparameters, we vary four hyperparameters to observe performance fluctuations: $\lambda$ (the weight of the temporal loss), head number ($\#Head$) in the Transformer encoder, embedding dimensions (Dim), and layer depths ($\#Layer$).
+For $\lambda$, we test values of 0.01, 0.1, 1, 10, and 100, which impact the optimization balance between spatial and temporal losses.
+For head number, we evaluate 2, 4, and 8 attention heads.
+Additionally, we investigate the effect of embedding dimensions, testing values of 256, 512, and 768, and layer depths, comparing configurations with 1, 2, and 3 layers.
+The default parameter settings are $\lambda=1$, $\#Head=8$, $Dim=512$, and $\#Layer=2$, with training epochs at 40.

-Table~\ref{tab:hyper} presents the performance fluctuation with the hyperparameter variations.
-The results indicate that increasing the number of attention heads improves model performance.
-The influence of $\lambda$ on performance fluctuations is relatively modest; larger values such as 1 or 100 yield superior results compared to smaller values like 0.1 or 0.01.
-This highlights the critical role of duration time learning.
+Table~\ref{tab:hyper} presents the sensitivity analysis of MSTDP under various hyperparameter configurations, revealing several key trends.
+For the temporal loss weight ($\lambda$), larger values consistently yield better results. $\lambda=10$ achieves the highest \textit{Acc}, while $\lambda=100$ improves \textit{TravelTime}.
+Smaller values, such as $\lambda=0.01$ and $\lambda=0.1$, lead to lower accuracy and higher deviation distance, emphasizing the importance of effectively balancing the temporal loss.
+Increasing the attention head number ($\#Head$) improves performance, with the default setting ($\#Head=8$) achieving the lowest \textit{DevDist} and \textit{TravelDist}, demonstrating the advantage of richer attention mechanisms.
+For layer depth ($\#Layer$) and embedding dimensions ($Dim$), the default configurations of 2 layers and $Dim=512$ achieve the best overall balance.
+While deeper or wider models might benefit from extended training (more epochs), they also pose a heightened risk of overfitting.
+The default configuration achieves optimal performance across all metrics, highlighting the importance of a carefully tuned model for mid-term mobility prediction tasks.